 The two-car garage was enlarged to accommodate another bay, now used by the homeowners for bike storage, and a mudroom tucked in between the kitchen and garage.
 While most of the upgrades were concentrated on the main level, the second-floor bathrooms now boast new fixtures and finishes in streamlined style.

-Only the youngest of the Scallans’ three daughters still lives at home and while her parents will become empty nesters in a few years, they have no intention of downsizing.
+Only the youngest of the Scallans’ three daughters still live at home and while her parents will become empty nesters in a few years, they have no intention of downsizing.
 “We use more of the rooms now,” says Karen Scallan.
 “The house is more lived-in than it ever was.”

 How do you decide when to renovate rather than tear down?

 Anthony Wilder: The first consideration is budget, as a renovation is less expensive than a custom home.
-Before we make recommendations, we learn each client’s dreams, habits, preferences and personal stories.
+Before we make recommendations, we learn each client’s dreams, habits, preferences, and personal stories.
 We look at practical and aesthetic factors of the home, neighborhood and client’s goals.

 How do you best preserve a home’s character while updating interiors for today?